-- When you click it, you get four options cleanup conversation.
+- When you click it, you get four options for the cleanup conversation.

-- I recommend using clean up folder or use the last one if you want to include subfolders.
-I will go with cleanup folder and this deletes all the redundant messages in the folder.
+- I would recommend using the clean up folder or the last one if you want to include subfolders.
+I will go with the “cleanup folder,” which deletes all the redundant messages in the folder.
 It’s a great way to get rid of clutter.

 Preview upcoming calendar events

-- To view upcoming appointments while you’re in email mode, update your view by going to the view tab and click layout and select to do and select calendar this is going to open an additional pane on the right and display the current month and your upcoming calendar events.
+- To view upcoming appointments while you’re in email mode, update your view by going to the view tab and click layout selecting to do and select calendar.
+This is going to open an additional pane on the right and display the current month and your upcoming calendar events.

 - Now, you also have the option to add tasks to this pane.
 This helps you keep an eye on upcoming tasks and flagged emails.

-These are my favorite top 10 best Microsoft outlook hacks.
-If you have a favorite one comment below and let me know.
+These are my top 10 favorite Microsoft Outlook hacks.
+If you have a favorite one, comment below and let me know.
 I hope you enjoyed this post.
-If you have other tips and tricks of your own let me know also in the comments.
+If you have other tips and tricks of your own, let me know in the comments.